 Why It Matters Seeing out-of-network providers will cost you more-sometimes a lot more.
 For example, you will have to pay more through a higher deductible and higher coinsurance.
 You'll also have to pay the entire amount of the out-of-network provider's charge that exceeds the maximum allowed amount.
+And certain Platinum options (and certain options/carriers in California) won't cover out-of-network services at all.
 What to Do Choose an insurance carrier whose network includes providers (e.g., doctors, specialists, hospitals) critical to your care.
 Do not rely on your provider's office to know the carriers' network(s).
-To search for providers: - Check out the insurance carrier preview sites. - When you enroll, check the networks of each insurance carrier you're considering on the Brenntag North America Benefits Center website at http://www.yourbenefitsresources.com/brenntag.
+To search for providers: - Check out the insurance carrier preview sites. - When you enroll, check the networks of each insurance carrier you're considering on the Brenntag North America Benefits Center website at yourbenefitsresources.com/brenntag.
+You can access this information by clicking Find Doctors when you're selecting your medical plan.
 For the best results: - Search for your provider by name-not medical practice. - Check only the office location(s) you are willing to visit. - When searching for a facility, use the complete facility name and confirm whether the specialty of the facility is covered in-network.
 Important!
 Do not rely on your provider's office to know the carriers' network(s).
 If you have any uncertainty (for instance, covering out-of-area dependents) or you need the network name, call the insurance carrier.
 Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider networks on the carrier preview sites before making a decision.
 How Will My Prescription Drugs Be Covered?

-Why It Matters Each medical insurance carrier's pharmacy benefit manager has its own rules about how prescription drugs are covered.
+Why It Matters Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 To avoid potentially costly surprises, you need to do your homework.
-What to Do If you or a covered family member regularly takes medication, make sure you're comfortable with the carrier's coverage for drugs you and your covered family members need: - Call the medical insurance carrier before you enroll.
-Get a list of prescription drug questions to ask the insurance carriers. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you. • When it's time to enroll, you can use the prescription drug search tool to look up your medication, see how it will be classified (Tier 1, Tier 2, Tier 3), and more.
+What to Do If you or a covered family member regularly takes medication, make sure you're comfortable with the insurance carrier's coverage for drugs you and your covered family members need: - Call the medical insurance carrier before you enroll.
+Get a list of prescription drug questions to ask. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you. - When it's time to enroll, you can use the prescription drug search tool to look up your medication, see how it will be classified (Tier 1, Tier 2, Tier 3), and more.
 Which Medical Coverage Level Is Best For Me?